Audio / Sound Design

 - Apply Now

-Great sound has the power to take us inside the experience — whether we are watching a film, television program, or live theater or enjoying music.
+Great sound has the power to take us inside the experience — whether we are watching a film, television program, live theater, or enjoying music.

 The BA in Television and Digital Media Program, Audio/Sound Design Concentration approaches the study of sound production as an interdisciplinary, multi-platform experience.
 The skill-based curriculum is designed to allow you to create compelling sound design for all forms of media as well as become proficient in audio production techniques.
 Coursework is complemented by hands-on work at the campus radio station as well as on various documentary, television, film, theatre and music projects.
 Internships at professional broadcast, post production, music and media companies are highly encouraged and strongly supported by the school.